IMG_0475 2.JPG

 2. Complete an application

-3. If you are invited, accept the enrollment invitation that will be emailed to you and pay your deposit
+3. If invited, accept your enrollment invitation and pay your deposit

 When inviting families, we consider date of application, participation in Parent & Me, and the balance of ages and language backgrounds.
-We also carefully review each application to consider the fit between our school and the family.
-Most invitations are sent in late winter/early spring for that summer or fall, although they may go out at other times depending on availability.
-We do have wait lists already going for 2025 and 2026 so please apply early!
+We also carefully review each application for the fit between our school and your family.
+Most invitations go out in late winter or early spring for that summer or fall, though they may go out at other times depending on availability.
+Enrollment for the 2026–27 school year opens in February 2026.
+We already have waitlists started for future school years, so apply early!

-Does Aventuras cover any of the things taught in a typical preschool or kindergarten?
+Does Aventuras cover what’s taught in a typical preschool or kindergarten?

-Yes.
-We use an emergent curriculum that follows children's interests, including STEM content such as animals, seasons, weather, and physics.
-Our educators use natural materials to help children practice Spanish, literacy, mathematics, art, and music, among other things, all integrated into child-led activities such as free play, nature discovery treks, and explorations of art materials.
-Unlike most forest schools, we also set aside time each month to explore cultural and social topics such as Native American Heritage Month, Hispanic Heritage Month, Black History Month, Asian American-Pacific Islander Heritage Month, cultural holidays, Pride Month, and People with Disabilities, drawing on our teachers' and families’ experiences whenever possible.
+Unlike most forest schools, we also set aside time each month for cultural and social topics — Native American Heritage Month, Hispanic Heritage Month, Black History Month, Asian American-Pacific Islander Heritage Month, Pride Month, elections and voting, People with Disabilities, and more — drawing on our teachers' and families' own cultures and traditions whenever possible.

-Our entire day is conducted in Spanish, and we promote Spanish development, literacy, and vocabulary through songs, finger plays, books, narration of children's activities, high-interest books, modeling, yoga and movement, and routines.
-From the branches and pine cones on the forest floor to the ripples on a pond, a day at Aventuras is all learning, all the time.
+Spanish development runs through everything: songs, finger plays, books, narration, yoga and movement, and daily routines.
+From the branches and pine cones on the forest floor to the ripples on a pond — at Aventuras, it's all learning, all the time.

 How do you look out for the children’s safety?